Skip To Main Content

 Special Diet Concern

 Background: Saint Paul Public Schools Nutrition Services provides meals to students through federally funded Child Nutrition Programs.
-One of our responsibilities is to make accommodations for students who are unable to eat school meals because of a disability that restricts their diet.
-In order to make modifications or substitutions to the school meal, schools must have a written Medical Statement on file that is signed by a licensed physician or other State licensed health care professional authorized to write medical prescriptions under State law.
+One of our responsibilities is to make accommodations for students who are unable to eat school meals because of a physical or mental impairment that restricts their diet.
+In order to make modifications or substitutions to the school meal, schools must have a special diet statement on file that is completed by an authorized medical authority..

-1. The first step to making accommodations is to ask a licensed health provider to complete the attached form.
-Approved providers include licensed physician, physician assistant, or an advanced practice registered nurse, such as a certified nurse practitioner.
+1. The first step to making accommodations is to ask a licensed health provider to complete the Special Diet Statement Form.
+Approved providers include licensed Physician, Physician Assistant, Advanced Practice Registered Nurse, such as a Certified Nurse Practitioner or Registered Dietitian.

 2. The statement must include: